The role of primes of good reduction in the Brauer--Manin obstruction: The refined Swan conductor

-It is possible to generalise the definition of inverse Cartier operator and Cartier operator to the sheaf of $q$-forms on $Y$.
-Following Illusie \cite{Illusie}, we will denote by $F_Y$ the absolute Frobenius endomorphism of $Y$ and by $Y^{(p)}$ the base change of $Y$ via the absolute Frobenius $\sigma_\ell$ of the base field $\ell$, namely
+It is possible to generalise the definition of inverse Cartier operator on a smooth and proper variety $Y$ defined over a perfect field $\ell$ of positive characteristic.
+Following Illusie \cite{Illusie}, we denote by $F_Y$ the absolute Frobenius endomorphism of $Y$ and by $Y^{(p)}$ the base change of $Y$ via the absolute Frobenius $\sigma_\ell$ of the base field $\ell$, namely